-- 1. Book Voucher Forms are available at the Financial Aid Office beginning one wee to the start of the semester or at designated dates as determined by TCCNHS in conjunction with Joseph-Beth. - 2.
+- 1. Book Voucher Forms are available at the Financial Aid Office beginning one week prior to the start of the semester or at designated dates as determined by TCCNHS in conjunction with Joseph-Beth. - 2.
 Book voucher requests will not be processed by email or phone.
-Requests must made in person at the Financial Aid Office.

-- 3. A book and supplies fee will be charged to the student account for the amount i by Joseph-Beth Booksellers. - 4.
-The completed book voucher should be considered as cash and if a student mis the voucher or loses the voucher, another voucher will not be issued. - 5.
-For your first purchase at Joseph-Beth at the Christ Hospital store, you will be re to give them your Financial Aid voucher.
-They will set up an account in your nan in return, provide you with a Special Payment Card with the allotted financial aid on the card.
+Requests must be made in person at the Financial Aid Office. - 3.
+A book and supplies fee will be charged to the student account for the amount invoiced by Joseph-Beth Booksellers. - 4.
+The completed book voucher should be considered as cash and if a student misplaces the voucher or loses the voucher, another voucher will not be issued. - 5.
+For your first purchase at Joseph-Beth at the Christ Hospital store, you will be required to give them your Financial Aid voucher.
+They will set up an account in your name and, in return, provide you with a Special Payment Card with the allotted financial aid loaded on the card.
 Each time you purchase, you will need to pay with this card.
-This is considered cash and if a student misplaces the Payment Card, another voucher be issued. - 6.
-The Joseph-Beth Payment Card can only be used at Joseph-Beth at Christ Hospit the student must present their College ID or photo ID at the time of purchase. - 7.
-Joseph-Beth Booksellers will reconcile with TCCNHS approximately 30 days after start of the semesters.
-Approved book vouchers will expire the day after the 100 tuition refund schedule of the College.
+This is considered cash and if a student misplaces the Payment Card, another voucher will not be issued. - 6.
+The Joseph-Beth Payment Card can only be used at Joseph-Beth at Christ Hospital and the student must present their College ID or photo ID at the time of purchase. - 7.
+Joseph-Beth Booksellers will reconcile with TCCNHS approximately 30 days after the start of the semesters.
+Approved book vouchers will expire the day after the 100% tuition refund schedule of the College.